VA FileMan V. 22.2 Programmer Manual Banner

 Error Codes Returned

-In addition to errors indicating that the input parameters are incorrect or missing, the following error code may be returned:
+In addition to errors indicating that the input parameters are incorrect or missing, Table 61 lists the possible error codes returned with the DT^DILF API:

 330 Date/time is not acceptable.